mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/research.md

 ---

 # Areas of expertise
-My research aims to dedicated to improving health outcomes through developing advanced statistical methods motivated by datasets such as the UK Biobank, AllofUs, and various cancer studies.
+My research is dedicated to improving health outcomes through developing advanced statistical methods motivated by datasets such as the UK Biobank, AllofUs, and various cancer studies.
 I am particularly interested in areas like competing and semicompeting risks survival analysis, longitudinal analysis, Bayesian inference, model assessment tools, and statistical genomics.
 Here are a few recent highlights from my work.